hturnbull93/makers_notes/week_notes/week3.md

 Learning Objective & Achievement Plan

-I will move towards the **Follow an effective debugging process for web applications** and **Explain the basics of how the web works** course goals by doing the following:
+I will move towards the **Follow an effective debugging process for web applications** and **Explain the basics of how the web works** goals by doing the following:

 - [x] Attend the [Debugging 2 skills workshop]
 - [x] Work on the [Debugging a Rack App skills workshop]

+---

+## Thursday

+Learning Objective & Achievement Plan

+I will move towards the **Build a simple web app** goal by doing the following:

+- [x] Continue with the Afternoon Challenge

 ---